Snow, ice hit western, central US as massive storm sweeps nation

 Shoppers stripped supermarket shelves as the National Weather Service forecast huge snowfall in some areas and possibly "catastrophic" ice accumulations from freezing rain.

-Transportation Secretary Sean Duffy warned that up to 240 million Americans could be affected by the storm.
+Transportation Secretary Sean Duffy warned that up to 240 million Americans could be affected by Winter Storm Fern.
 At least 16 states and the US capital, Washington, declared states of emergency.

 "Take this storm seriously, folks," the National Weather Service said on X, predicting an "astonishingly long swath" of snowfall from New Mexico to Maine.